||Chapter 13: Spectroscopy

 - Identify the molecular ion in order to determine the molecular weight

 - Determine the presence of common isotopes such as Cl and Br

 - More advanced skills allow one to identify fragments ions (but this can be tricky and other spectroscopic methods will likely be easier to use to get

 |Mass spectrometry is based on slightly different principles than the other

 The physics behind mass spectrometry is that a charged particle passing

-through a magnetic field is deflected along a circular path on a radius
+through a magnetic field is deflected on a circular path with a radius

 These often correspond to stable carbcations.